Moluno-xiii/hng12-task-3-Ai-text-processing-interface/README.md

 ## Features

-- Uses chrome AI API to summarize given input.
+- Uses chrome AI API to summarize given input if the input is in English, and number of characters is > 150.
 - uses chrome AI language detection API to detect Language, and Translates it to a given language, using the Translator API.
 - Suported languages, include English, Portuguese, Spanish, Russian, Turkish and French.